Silaus of Lucca

-Saint Silaus of Lucca (or Silave, Silan, Silao; died 1100) was an Irish bishop who died in Lucca, Tuscany, while returning from a pilgrimage.
+Saint Silaus of Lucca (or Silave, Silan, Silao; died 1100 AD) was an Irish bishop who died in Lucca, Tuscany, while returning from a pilgrimage.

 His feast day is 17 May.

 Life

 The legend is that Silaus was of royal blood and became abbot of Saint Brendan's monastery.

 He renounced worldly possessions and was elected bishop of a see in Ireland.

 He travelled to Rome so Pope Gregory VII could consecrate him.

 His sister Mingarda made a pilgrimage to Rome at the same time.

 A local nobleman was attracted to her when she passed through Lucca, and on her return from Rome the nobleman imprisoned her until she agreed to marry him.

 She then retired to Santa Giustina and died.

 Silao heard what had happened to his sister and went to Lucca where he also died at Santa Giustina.

 The nuns of that abbey elevated his body in 1180.